Fill your College Details

 What is Front-end and Back-end development?

-Front-end development involves creating components that users interact with directly in their web browsers, such as the user interface, buttons, and overall user experience (UX).
-Front-end developers utilize technologies like HTML, CSS, and JavaScript to implement designs and ensure a seamless browsing experience.
-This area bridges website design and back-end development, which handles the functional aspects like content management and data processing.
+In front-end development, the components of a website are constructed so that users may interact with them directly through the browser.
+This includes components like the user interface, buttons, and overall user experience (UX).
+Front-end developers typically apply HTML, CSS, and JavaScript to implement designs for browsing experience.
+Front-end development bridges the area of website design to back-end development, which is concerned with the functional aspects of a site, like content management or data processing.

 Node.js in Backend Development